-The gift of giving
+The Gift of Giving

 As a dedicated volunteer, no job is too big or small for Sue.
-She generously gives her time at annual events and local community fundraisers.

-“I like to make people aware of what Very Special Kids is about.
-Volunteering here is a very important and happy part of my life.
-It’s not just the volunteering that gives you pleasure, it’s all the things that come with it – the laughs, the people I have met, the friendships I have made.
-We get here, we roll up our sleeves and we do it to help the kids,” Sue said.
+“Volunteering is a very important and happy part of my life.
+It’s not just the volunteering that gives you pleasure, it’s all the things that come with it – the laughs, the people I have met and the friendships I have made” says Sue.

-Categories: Very Special Kids News, Volunteer News
+Categories: Fundraising News, Very Special Kids News, Volunteer News